 In addition to the documents to be delivered according to section 3 above, the documentation set out in this section 5 shall also be deliverable.

-All documentation Deliverables mentioned in this section 5 (including all their constituent parts) shall be delivered in electronic form on computer readable media (e.g. CD-ROM, DVD-ROM) as agreed by UoL, and in other exchange formats where relevant (e.g. HTML, PDF format)
+All documentation Deliverables mentioned in this section 5 (including all their constituent parts) shall be delivered in electronic form on computer readable media (e.g. CD-ROM, DVD-ROM) as agreed by UoL, and in other exchange formats where relevant (e.g. HTML, PDF format).

 The draft version of the documentation shall be sent to UoL’s technical officer in electronic copy for approval not later than two (2) weeks before the documentation is to be presented.